 - GitHub Contributors - Number of people with merged code

 The activity level of a project is critical.
 These are some of the metrics that I use to judge the activity level.

 GitHub Stars are akin to likes on a Social Media platform.

 The number of contributors talks to the number of people maintaining the code base and documentation.
 Active projects have a high number of contributors.

 The number of forks is a mix of likes and contributors.
 Contributors typically have to fork the repo.
 Other people will fork the project to build a custom copy, push code to a feature branch that they own, or for various reasons.

-Here is a table of different features of each of the CNI providers mentioned.
+Here is a table of different features from each of the CNI providers mentioned: